Logo

 1818 - Sir Walter Scott searched Edinburgh Castle and found the Crown of Scotland in a sealed room.

-1845 - Edinburgh Castle and the Crown Jewels are opened to the public, becoming by far the most visited attraction in Scotland.
+1845 - Edinburgh Castle and the Crown Jewels were opened to the public, becoming by far the most visited attraction in Scotland.
 Edinburgh Castle may be the second most visited attraction in the UK, after the Tower of London.

 1996 - the Stone of Scone also known as the Stone of Destiny, was returned to Scotland so it could be displayed next to the Crown Jewels in Edinburgh Castle.